Resources

 Book of Abstracts

-The conference aims to enhance and promote Antarctic research within the University of Canterbury, to create greater transparency around ongoing Antarctic research projects and encourage inter-departmental and intercollegiate coordination and collaboration on Antarctic research and inspire researchers interested in working on Antarctic issues.
-While researchers and postgraduate students will be given an opportunity to present their research and obtain feedback from their colleagues, established researchers and Antarctic stakeholders, we will also set time aside for focussed World-Café-style discussion to develop an Antarctic research strategy for UC.
+The conference aimed to enhance and promote Antarctic research within the University of Canterbury, to create greater transparency around ongoing Antarctic research projects and encourage inter-departmental and intercollegiate coordination and collaboration on Antarctic research and inspire researchers interested in working on Antarctic issues.
+While researchers and postgraduate students were given an opportunity to present their research and obtain feedback from their colleagues, established researchers and Antarctic stakeholders set time aside for focussed World-Café-style discussion to develop an Antarctic research strategy for UC.

 Get involved in Antarctic research opportunities at UC!